shadow-light/sellingjesus.org/src/book.md

  * [Lulu](https://www.lulu.com/shop/andrew-case-and-conley-owens-and-jon-here/abolish-the-jesus-trade/paperback/product-w4yjnj8.html) (ships worldwide and has bulk discounts)

 ### Print the book yourself
 You can supply a printing service such as [Lulu](https://www.lulu.com/) with the cover page and contents to print yourself, if you would like.
-It must be printed 6x9 inches.
+It must be printed 6x9 inches, and we use paperback perfect bound, standard black/white, cream paper, matte cover.

 <VPButton text="Download PDF" href="/book/Abolish-the-Jesus-Trade.pdf" target='_blank'></VPButton>
+<VPButton text="Download cover (Lulu)" href="/book/Abolish-cover-lulu.pdf" target='_blank'></VPButton>
-<VPButton text="Download cover PDF" href="/book/Abolish-the-Jesus-Trade-cover.pdf" target='_blank'></VPButton>
+<VPButton text="Download cover (KDP)" href="/book/Abolish-cover-kdp.pdf" target='_blank'></VPButton>

 ## Listen to audio version
 Most of the articles in the book are already available [on our podcast](/podcast).